 Let’s start with some basics.

-What Is ATS?
+What Are Resume ATS?

-Before ATS, the hiring process was paper-heavy – sorting through and filing resumes, applications, internal memos, want ads, and all the other documentation associated with hiring.
+Before resume ATS, the hiring process was paper-heavy – sorting through and filing resumes, applications, internal memos, want ads, and all the other documentation associated with hiring.

 ATS’s ability to automate resume storing and processing requirements evolved over time to focus more on applicant tracking than compliance.